How To Start A Blog In 6 Simple Steps

 Once you enter your payment info and accept the terms of service, you’re all set.
 Congratulations!

 Pro Tip: Have a higher budget?

-While, BlueHost is inexpensive and a great all around host, the absolute best web host for your new WordPress site is WPEngine.
+While BlueHost is inexpensive and a great all around host, the absolute best web host for your new WordPress site is WPEngine.
 They ONLY host WordPress sites (like millennialmoney.com!) and have the best all around platform, support and customer service.
-They’ll set everything up for you and resolve any issues you have down the road in realtime via chat/phone/email.
-Get 5 Months Free using link above (limited time)
+They’ll set everything up for you and resolve any issues you have down the road in real time via chat, phone, or email.

-Don’t Opt For Free Hosting If You’re Serious About Blogging
+Caution: Don’t Opt For Free Web Hosting if You’re Serious About Blogging

 Free-hosted blogs, like WordPress.com, Blogspot, and Blogger, allow you to build a blog on the spot, free of charge.